sibeshkar/sibeshkar.github.io/content/notes/panini.md

 3. **Generative Power**: Like our abstract grammars generating infinite sequences, his system can generate all valid Sanskrit constructions

-### From Ancient Grammar to Modern Systems
+## From Ancient Grammar to Modern Systems : The Case of Pong

-While Panini's work on Sanskrit grammar might seem purely academic, his approach to finding minimal generative rules has profound implications for modern complex systems.
-Consider:
+While Panini's work on Sanskrit grammar might seem purely academic, this method of identifying patterns, finding minimal rules, and using them to generate valid outputs can be applied far beyond language - it provides a universal framework for understanding and compressing any complex system, allowing us to generate infinite valid states from a small set of core rules.

-1. **Pattern Recognition**: Just as Panini identified patterns in language, we can identify patterns in any system
-2. **Rule Abstraction**: His method of finding minimal rules can apply to any complex behavior
-3. **Generative Power**: Like his grammar generating infinite valid sentences, we can generate infinite valid states

-This approach becomes particularly powerful when we apply it to modern systems that seem vastly different from language.
-Let's see how Panini's principles can help us understand and compress something seemingly unrelated: a video game.

-## Extending to State Machines: The Case of Pong

 The real power of Panini's compression approach to generative grammars becomes clear when we apply it to modelling more complex systems with real-world state machines - like video games.
 Just as Panini found that all of Sanskrit could be generated from ~4,000 rules, we'll see how an entire game can be generated from just 8 rules.
 Let's look at how we could compress a recording of a Pong game: